mak3e/Barcode128/README.md

 ## About

 Non-Alphanumeric characters are ignored.
 Supports multiple application identifiers.
+Returns empty string on failure.

 This program doesn't produce the most optimal results or the following reasons